-1 TBS+ of the Moroccan preserved lemon paste has 3 jobs: it's the rub before browning the beef, last ingredient before the braise, and a finish when adding the spinach and dates.
+1 TBS+ of the Moroccan Preserved Meyer Lemon Paste does 3 jobs: it's the rub before browning the beef, the last ingredient before the braise and a finish for the spinach and dates.
 It's a beautiful mix of flavors and aromas, especially if you braise one day and serve the next.

 Need